 “This heartfelt story teaches parents and other influential adults, in a child’s life, including teachers, grandparents, and therapists, how to best explain the confusing experience of divorce to young kids.
 One of the most ideal books for children of 4-8 years…”

 “Family Changes is very useful for adults—a great many of us—who don’t intuitively know how to talk about complex subjects with kids.
 One caveat, though.
 This book is good for parents who are both actively interested in helping their kids get through the process as pain-free as possible.”
 Read the full review.

 Chicago Lady Boomer Examiner, Examiner.com

 “This book is a gem for parents and children alike.
 Dr. Maker does a stunning job of transforming a complicated conversation between parent and child into a lively, emotionally sophisticated journey.
-The loving relationships between Zoey and her parents parallels the bond between reader and child, as the two engage in a poignant exploration of various aspects of separation and divorce.
+The loving relationships between Zoey and her parents parallel the bond between reader and child, as the two engage in a poignant exploration of various aspects of separation and divorce.
 The thoughtful dialogue and discussion questions will appeal to parents who are trying to guide and reassure their children, and the lively storyline and beautiful illustrations will delight the young reader.”

 Ingrid Wheelock, Ph.D.